blu3OceanWaves/PIDtective/README.md

 # PIDtective
 ## Overview

-PIDtective is a powerful Linux forensic tool designed to reconstruct the ancestry and historical context of a process.
+PIDtective is a Linux forensic tool designed to reconstruct the ancestry and historical context of a process.
 By combining real-time data from running processes with historical log evidence, it provides a comprehensive view of process activity, related processes, and system events.
 The tool is especially useful for incident response, malware analysis, and forensic investigations.

 ## Features